mhavey/marklogic/uml2es/tutorials/dmui.md

 ![Import profile project](images/emp_setup3.png)

 Click Finish.
 You should now see the profile project in the Project Explorer pane in the upper-right corner of Eclipse.
-Next, create a project for the employee model.
+Next, create a project for the PWI model.
 From the File menu choose New | Other.
 From the Select wizard, choose Papyrus project.

 ![New project in Papyrus](images/pap_model_create.png)